My Experience With Accutane for Acne: The Female Perspective

 My Advice: Go on Accutane and Get your Life Back

 I went on an eight-month course of Accutane one year ago, and I want to urge every woman with moderate-to-severe persistent acne to take the plunge and go on the drug.
-I wasted around three years of my life trying to treat my acne with homemade face masks, topicals that my GP prescribed, and even antibiotics—and absolutely nothing worked.
+I spent around three years of my life trying to treat my acne with homemade face masks, topicals that my GP prescribed, and even antibiotics—and all in vain, for absolutely nothing worked.
 Sure, antibiotics cleared my skin for three months, but the acne sprang back at full intensity shortly after stopping them, leaving me with a very compromised immune system (I will discuss this further).

-I am going to be honest and tell you that if you truly have a case of bad acne that is not responding to common treatments, you need to stop wasting your time and money; go on Accutane.
+I am going to be honest and tell you that if you truly have a case of bad acne that is not responding to common treatments, you need to stop wasting your time and money and go on Accutane.
 This medication will absolutely work for you if you take it with sufficient fats (it is a fat-soluble medication and this is necessary).
 A lot of first-time users worry that they will not respond to this drug despite it being their last resort, and I understand this anxiety.
 Nearly every other treatment leaves the acne-sufferer disillusioned and unhappy, as virtually none of them work to treat bad cases.
+Accutane, however, is a truly potent drug that transforms skin.

 I have experienced some side effects from Accutane, some worse than others, but I can confidently say that my biggest regret is not going on it sooner.
-I spent a ridiculous amount of money trying other treatments during the years before I took the plunge—it probably ran up into the thousands of dollars—especially considering that I also seemed to be constantly buying expensive makeup.
+I spent a ridiculous amount of money trying other treatments during the years before I took the plunge—it probably ran up into the thousands of dollars—especially considering that I also seemed to be constantly buying expensive foundations to pile on top of my ever-worsening acne.

 Dosage - Low or High?